Best observation deck New York: Which NYC viewing platform is worth it?

 Top of the Rock vs Summit One Vanderbilt: Which NYC Observation Deck Is Better?

-🏙 Top of the Rock vs Summit One Vanderbilt: Which NYC Observation Deck Is Better?
+Top of the Rock vs Summit One Vanderbilt: Which NYC Observation Deck Is Better?
 Just so you know: This post contains affiliate links.
-If you click through and make a booking or purchase, I may earn a small commission — at no extra cost to you.
-If you’re visiting New York City and deciding…
+If you click through and make a booking or purchase, I may earn a small commission, at no extra cost to you.
+If you’re visiting New York City and trying to decide…

 Blogging | New York | Travel tips | USA

-🏙 Summit One Vanderbilt vs The Edge: Which NYC Observation Deck is better?
+Summit One Vanderbilt vs The Edge: Which NYC observation deck is better?
 Just so you know: This post contains affiliate links.
-If you click through and make a booking or purchase, I may earn a small commission — at no extra cost to you.
-If you’re visiting New York City and wondering which skyscraper…
+If you click through and make a booking or purchase, I may earn a small commission, at no extra cost to you.
+If you’re visiting New York City and wondering which skyscraper to go…

 Blogging | New York | Travel tips | USA